Best Tomatoes by Microclimate: What to Grow Where in Santa Cruz County

 Coastal Fog Belt (Aptos, Capitola, Live Oak, Santa Cruz Beach Flats)

 Your challenge: Cool temperatures, limited heat units, fog that blocks sun and keeps things damp.
-Summer highs in the 60s and low 70s.
-Tomatoes ripen slowly if at all.
+Summer highs most often in the upper 60s to low 70s with daily temperature swings of only 10-15°F. Tomatoes ripen slowly if at all.

 What to look for: